Colleges by Location

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 446 in 2021.
+According to the newest data, this school uses standardized test scores for admission and it admitted 446 in 2021.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Deadlines